jeffreychen159/mock-overflow/README.md

 ## Software and Architecture

+This UML Diagram represents our code and the software used to implement each feature of our code.

 ![Architecture](images/architecture.PNG)

 ## Security Mechanisms

-1. Question tampering: By using an account service and requiring users to login to use the program, it ensures that nobody except the post owner can tamper with a post.
+1. **Question tampering:** By using an account service and requiring users to login to use the program, it ensures that nobody except the post owner can tamper with a post.
-2. Account spoofing: By hashing a password, we can ensure that when a password is saved to the system, it is encrypted.
+2. **Account spoofing:** By hashing a password, we can ensure that when a password is saved to the system, it is encrypted.
 Furthermore, when logging in, a unique identifier is attached to the account to ensure that nobody else can sniff account information and it ensures that the current instance is the only one logged in.

 ## Development Process